Edmonton is known as the City of Champions, but with so many things to do and see, it can be tricky to narrow down an itinerary.

 View this post on Instagram

 One of the best universities in Canada is right here in Edmonton.
-It is world-renowned for its research in so many different fields, and the campus is breathtaking.
+It’s world-renowned for research across so many fields, and the campus is absolutely breathtaking.

 V – Valley Zoo